decento/terraform-prototype-k8s-mongo/README.md

 # terraform-prototype-k8s-mongo
-MongoDB with express, on docker-desktop kubernetes.
+MongoDB with express, on docker-desktop kubernetes (tested on Mac M1)

 ## Setup Ingress Controller